MNA0D/MNA0D/mna_api/readme.md

-# 🌟 My Express TypeScript API
+# 🌟 My Express MONGODB TypeScript API

 Welcome to my Express TypeScript API repository!
 This project is a boilerplate for building a robust and scalable API using Express and TypeScript.